IceCodeBear/BearBudget/README.md

 ## Welcome to BearBudget

-This project is current work in progress
+This project is currently work in progress
 Link: https://bearbudget.firebaseapp.com/